otrv4/otrv4/otrv4.md

 ### Create a User Profile Signature

-If version 3 and 4 are supported, and the user have a pre-existing OTRv3 long term key:
+If version 3 and 4 are supported, and the user has a pre-existing OTRv3 long term key:

    * Concatenate `Ed448 public key || Versions || Profile Expiration || Public